 The URL rewriting feature allows you to rewrite URLs on the fly.
 For the majority of cases, the ‘remove parameters’ and common options (under ‘options’) will suffice.
 However, we do also offer an advanced regex replace feature which provides further control.

 If the website has session IDs which make the URLs appear something like this ‘example.com/?sid=random-string-of-characters’.
-To remove the session ID, you just need to add ‘sid’ (without the apostrophes) within the ‘parameters’ field in the ‘remove paramaters’ tab.
+To remove the session ID, you just need to add ‘sid’ (without the apostrophes) within the ‘parameters’ field in the ‘remove parameters’ tab.

-The SEO spider will then automatically strip the session ID from the URL.
-You can test to see how a URL will be rewritten by our SEO spider under the ‘test’ tab.
+The SEO Spider will then automatically strip the session ID from the URL.
+You can test to see how a URL will be rewritten by our SEO Spider under the ‘test’ tab.